Techniques for Tempering Chocolate

 - Be sure that your work surface, pans, and tools are absolutely dry before melting chocolate.
 Even a drop of water or other liquid can cause chocolate to seize up.

-Read on for the most foolproof ways to melt chocolate.
+Read on for the best ways to melt chocolate.

 - Break chocolate into small pieces, and place in top pan of double boiler over hot, but not boiling, water.
 A glass or metal mixing bowl on top of a saucepan half-full of water works as a stand-in if you don’t have a double boiler on hand.

 - Allow chocolate to melt, stirring occasionally, until smooth.

-- When you’re adding chocolate to a batter or melting with butter, the direct heat method works well, but it’s not the best choice for dipping or molding.
+- When you’re adding chocolate to a batter or melting with butter, the direct heat method works well, but it’s not the best choice for molding or dipping chocolate.

 - Place chopped or broken chocolate in a saucepan over very low heat and stir constantly to avoid scorching.
 Remove from heat when only small lumps of chocolate remain, and stir until completely melted.

 - Place chocolate in microwave oven in a heatproof glass bowl or container and heat at medium power (50 perfect) for 30-second intervals.
 Remove and stir each time before returning to microwave and repeating.
 Each microwave is unique and affects the chocolate differently so please monitor closely.
 When only small lumps remain, remove and continue to stir until complete melting.